- Patients & Visitors Home

 Transplantation saves lives, and you can help!
-Discuss your decision with your family and register with the New York State Donate Life Registry at www.donatelifeny.org or at the Department of Motor Vehicles.
+Discuss your decision with your family and register with the Finger Lakes Donor Recovery Network at www.donorrecovery.org or at the Department of Motor Vehicles.

 Each day about 77 people receive an organ transplant, but another 18 people on the waiting list die because not enough organs are available.
 Currently, more than 9,000 people in New York State are waiting for a life-saving transplant.
 You can make a difference!